dbpunk-labs/db3/README.md

 If you want to know what these features exactly mean? go to the [background introduction](./docs/background.md)

+# Getting Started

-# The relationship in DB3 Network
+# The relationship

 ![relationship](./docs/images/db3-overview.svg)

-# The Architecture
+# The architecture

 ![arch](./docs/images/db3-architecture.svg)